akbulutdora/rust-learning-projects/008. rust-icecream-db-query/README.md

-This project was an extension to local_rpc.
+This project was an extension to my practice project `local_rpc`.
 You can find the design and implementation processes [here](https://akbulutdora.github.io/posts/rust/002_requesting_arbitrary_data.html).